 Listen to presentations from early-stage farm and food entrepreneurs.

-Network with a wide range of stakeholders, in viewing parties around the country.
+Network with a wide range of stakeholders.

 Early Look Presentations